Code-Institute-Submissions/ms1-waterstationsireland/README.md

     allowing them to quickly find the content they're looking for.
     - On tablet and mobile devices this collapses into a familiar hamburger menu in order to maintain a cleaner design.
 When clicked, this menu expands to show the list of site pages.
-    - On both full and collapsed menus, the active page name is a bolder and darker font, allowing users to easily recognise which page they are on.
-When other page names are hovered over, the font colour changes, confirming to users that it is a link.
+    - On both full and collapsed menus, the active page is a bolder and darker font, allowing users to easily recognise which page they are on.
+When other pages are hovered over, the font colour changes, confirming to users that it is a link.

 - **Social Media Links**
     - Three social media links for the company's Facebook, Twitter and Instagram accounts exist in the footer on every page of the site, on every